To parse a fixed length string, you can use

 Mary is 22 years old

 You can store the file format in a configuration file.
 It makes the script much easier to read and maintain.
 The script keeps the configuration after the __DATA__ token.
-NOTE: __DATA__ is a token that marks end of script.
-You can use DATA filehandle the text after it.

 #!/usr/bin/perl